benmarch/react-hook-tour/README.md

 The most relevant option is `classPrefix` which can only be set on the `Tour` (for now, for performance reasons).
 To properly style the backdrop, the full className would be `<classPrefix>-component`.
 See benmarch/hone and the example app for usage.

+### `shouldSkip <Function => boolean>`

+Configurable for `Step` only.

+A synchronous function that returns whether a step should be skipped.
+It will be evaluated twice: first to determine whether it can be navigated to next or previously, and again when a next or previous action is triggered.
+If the state change between those events, it might result in unexpected behavior.

 ### Life cycle events

 Configurable for `Tour` and `Step`